kdeldycke/kevin-deldycke-blog/content/posts/revert-hp-printer-ban-on-third-party-ink-cartridges.md

   I can't print anymore. 🤯

-Eight months.
-My printer worked for only 8 months. 😤
+8 months.
+My printer worked for only height months. 😤

 OK.
 It's my fault.
 I should have spent more money buying certified™ gear. 😑